barischrooneyj/progress/README.md

 abstract, perhaps most generally considered as a set of grouped issues/targets.
 Regions have `Targets` and the `Progress` they have made towards those targets.

+## Architecture

+This project is structured as three Haskell packages, `frontend`, `backend`, and `common`.
+The frontend is a [Reflex](https://github.com/reflex-frp/reflex) application, the backend is a [Servant](https://haskell-servant.github.io/) application and common contains data types used by both packages.
+A good place to start looking at is [Model.hs](common/src/Model.hs) which contains all the important data types of this project, the model.

 ## Developing

 First clone the project and pull all submodules: